chipsalliance/Caliptra/doc/Caliptra.md

 ### Mailbox commands

 The Caliptra mailbox commands are specified in the [Caliptra runtime firmware specification](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#maibox-commands).

+### Cryptographic mailbox commands

+Cryptographic mailbox (CM) commands are a flexible set of mailbox commands that provide access to Caliptra's cryptographic cabilities.
+This is meant for key storage and use to support protocols like SPDM and OCP LOCK.

+These commands are not meant to be high-performance as they are accessed via mailbox commands.

+Key material and data will be stored in an encrypted and authenticated section of DCCM.
+Keys are used via handles that refer to portions of DCCM.

+These mailbox commands extend Caliptra's cryptographic support to include SHA, HMAC, HKDF, AES, ECDH, ML-KEM, and RNG services in addition ECDSA and ML-DSA.

+The [runtime firmware specification](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#cryptographic-mailbox-commands-new-in-20) contains further details.

 ### Hash calculation HW API (Subsystem mode only)